Here’s to Strong and Resilient Women! On International Women’s Day: May We Know Them, Be Them and Raise Them.

 But, it is not always in the loudest cacophony of confrontation that the biggest inroads in a child’s life may be necessarily made.

-I thought I would select a picture book that celebrates the ability of women, like my mom, that day in and day out represent and model normalcy to their families in a culture that is divided on so many levels.
+I thought I would select a picture book that celebrates the ability of women, like my mom, who day in and day out represent and model normalcy to their families in a culture that is chaotic and divided on so many levels.

-These women provide comfort, caring and compassion and unconditional love in a world that so very often weighs against those emotions and mistakes them for weakness…instead of strength.
+These women provide comfort, consistency, compassion and unconditional love in a world that so very often weighs against those efforts and emotions, mistaking them for weakness…instead of strength.

 Achievement sometimes passes in our culture for the sum total of a person’s life; and yet, perhaps in the final analysis, it will not be the curriculum vitae that defines our success in life, but the smaller or wider circle of lives that were touched in positive and loving ways by us; the ones that we helped become better people and who, in the process, helped us to know ourselves better.